natcap/invest.users-guide/source/crop_production.rst

       e.g. 'corn_percentile_yield_table.csv'

-  **Embedded Data for Yield Based on Yield Regression Model with Climate-specific Parameters**
+  **Embedded Data for Yield Based on Yield Regression Model with Climate-Specific Parameters**

     **Regression Model Yield Table (CSV)**  The provided CSV tables should contain information useful for calculating the yield of a crop located in a particular climate-bin based on the limiting factor.
-The table must have the following columns: 'climate_bin', 'yield_ceiling', 'yield_ceiling_rf', 'b_nut', 'b_K2O', 'c_N', 'c_P2O5', 'c_K2O'.
-Each file should be prepended with the name of the crop in lowercase, followed by an underscore to help the program parse the file.
-The usefulness of the Regression Model Yield function is limited to a select group of crops.
-The regression model currently only supports values for ten crops.
+The table must have the following columns: 'climate_bin', 'yield_ceiling', 'yield_ceiling_rf', 'b_nut', 'b_K2O', 'c_N', 'c_P2O5', and 'c_K2O'.
+Each file should be prepended with the name of the crop in lowercase, followed by an underscore to help the program search for the matching file.
+Currently, the regression model yield function is useful to a small subset of the crops provided in the dataset.

       ===========  =============  ================  =======  =======  =======  =======  =======
       climate_bin  yield_ceiling  yield_ceiling_rf  b_nut    b_K2O    c_N      c_P2O5   c_K2O
       ===========  =============  ================  =======  =======  =======  =======  =======
+      0            0              0                 0        0        0        0        0
       1            <float>        <float>           <float>  <float>  <float>  <float>  <float>
       2            <float>        <float>           <float>  <float>  <float>  <float>  <float>
       3            <float>        <float>           <float>  <float>  <float>  <float>  <float>